 - 1 cup old-fashioned oats

-- Line baking sheet with parchment paper or a baking mat and pre-heat oven to 350°.
+- Preheat the oven to 350°F. Line a baking sheet with parchment paper or baking mat.

-- Fold in oatmeal and chocolate chips just until combined.
+- Fold in chocolate chips and refrigerate until ready to bake.

-- Scoop cookie dough onto baking sheet and place dough about 2 inches apart.
-Bake for 11-12 minutes, or until the bottoms are golden brown.
+- Scoop cookie dough about 2 inches apart onto baking sheet.
+Press in a few chocolate chips to the tops of the cookies. if desired.
+Bake 11 to 12 minutes, or until the bottoms are golden brown.